versioneer-tech/provider-datalab/docs/reference-guides/api.md

 Optional per-datalab runtime namespace security settings.
 If a field is not specified here, the composition falls back to EnvironmentConfig at `spec.defaults.security`, and then to hard defaults.
 Effective defaults (when neither XR nor EnvironmentConfig provides a value): policy=baseline, kubernetesAccess=true, kubernetesRole=edit, externalEgress=true.
+Use `EnvironmentConfig.data.network.internalEgress` to allow explicit backend Pods in other namespaces.
 When policy is "privileged", Docker is automatically enabled with 20Gi storage.

 <table>
     <thead>